 Imagine if, instead, they tried to fit their entire sales pitch into the 10 or 15 seconds they could get by following a prospect partway down the block.
 What chance would that strategy have?

-It all boils down to this fact: the Internet has changed the world, but it has not changed human psychology.
-If you are going to convince someone that he needs something he really doesn’t need – you need time to do it.
+It all boils down to this fact: The Internet has changed the world, but it has not changed human psychology.
+If you are going to convince someone he needs something he really doesn’t need — you need time to do it.

-So, Connie, don’t resist this part of the copywriting program.
+So, Connie, don’t resist this part of the Copywriting program.
 Go with it.
-Later, after you’ve proven yourself as a master of long copy, you can try shorter copy and see if it works.